-5.1.1 Removing a Hard Disk Drive
+6.1.1 Removing a Hard Disk Drive

 - 1. Ensure the disk is backed up. - 2.
 Unconfigure the disk drive using dynamic reconfiguration (DR).
 See the system administration manual. - 3.
-Ensure that the OK to Remove LED \bullet is lit. - 4.
+Ensure that the OK to remove (#^{\square}) LED is lit. - 4.
 Open the right front door of the system. - 5.
-Attach a wrist strap or foot strap.
+Attach a wrist strap.
 Place a grounded ESD mat close to the system.
-See Section 2.7, "Antistatic Precautions" on page 2-7. - 6.
-Lower the grill in front of the hard disk drives. - 7.
-Open the drive handle by pushing the latch to the right (FIGURE 5-2).
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 6.
+Lower the grill in front of the hard disk drives.

+7. Open the drive handle by pushing the latch to the right (FIGURE 6-2).
-FIGURE 5-2 Releasing the Hard Disk Drive Ejector

-8. Extend the drive handle to disconnect the drive from the system (FIGURE 5-3).
+- FIGURE 6-2 Releasing the Hard Disk Drive Ejector Handle - 8.
+Extend the drive handle to disconnect the drive from the system (FIGURE 6-3).

-FIGURE 5-3 Ejecting the Hard Disk Drive
+FIGURE 6-3 Ejecting the Hard Disk Drive

-9. Remove the drive from the drive bay while holding the drive handle (FIGURE 5-4).
+9. Remove the drive from the drive bay while holding the drive handle (FIGURE 6-4).

 The hard disk drive rear connector is disconnected when the drive is ejected.

-FIGURE 5-4 Removing the Hard Disk Drive
+FIGURE 6-4 Removing the Hard Disk Drive

-10. Place the drive on an ESD mat. - 11.
-If required, replace the drive as described in Section 5.1.2, "Installing a Hard Disk Drive" on page 5-5. - 12.
+- 10. Place the drive on an ESD mat. - 11.
+If required, replace the drive as described in Section 6.1.2, "Installing a Hard Disk Drive" on page 6-4. - 12.
 Detach the antistatic wrist strap. - 13.
 Close the front door of the system. - 14.
 Reconfigure the disk drive, if necessary, by using DR. Refer to the system administration manual. - 15.
-Ensure that the OK to Remove LED $\not=$ is no longer lit.
+Ensure that the OK to remove (+) LED is no longer lit.

-5.1.2 Installing a Hard Disk Drive
+6.1.2 Installing a Hard Disk Drive

 - 1. Open the right front door of the system. - 2.
-Attach a wrist strap or foot strap.
+Attach a wrist strap.
 Place a grounded ESD mat close to the system.
-See Section 2.7, "Antistatic Precautions" on page 2-7. - 3.
-Lower the grill in front of the hard disk drives. - 4.
-Insert the hard disk drive into the bay as far as it will go. - 5.
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 3.
+Lower the grill in front of the hard disk drives.

+- 4. Insert the disk drive into the bay as far as it will go. - 5.
 Close the drive handle to connect the drive to the system. - 6.
 Detach the antistatic wrist strap. - 7.
 Close the front door of the system. - 8.
 Reconfigure the disk drive, if necessary, by using DR. Refer to the system administration manual. - 9.
-Ensure that the OK to Remove LED \bullet is no longer lit.
+Ensure that the OK to remove (\bullet (1)) LED is no longer lit.

-5.2 Removable Media Module
+6.2 Removable Media Module

 Caution - Use proper ESD grounding techniques when handling components.
 Wear an antistatic wrist strap and use an ESD-protected mat.
-Store ESD-sensitive components in antistatic bags before placing them on any surface.
+Store ESD-sensitive components in its packaging box before placing them on any surface.

 Caution - This procedure requires the system to be extended out of the system cabinet on its slides.
-Before attempting this procedure you must extend the system cabinet stabilizer bar.
+Also, before attempting this procedure, you must extend the system cabinet stabilizer bar.

-The removable media module is located at the front of the system (FIGURE 5-5).
-In order to remove and replace the tape drive and DVD-ROM drive, you must remove the removable media module.
+The removable media module is located at the front of the system (FIGURE 6-5).
+You do not need to remove the removable media module in order to remove and replace the tape drive and DVD-ROM drive.
+If the removable media module is defective, you must replace it.

-FIGURE 5-5 Removable Media Module Location-Front System View
+FIGURE 6-5 Removable Media Module Location-System Front View

-5.2.1 Removing the Removable Media Module
+6.2.1 Removing the Removable Media Module